ashleychontos/sort-a-survey/README.md

 $ survey rank
 ```

-The verbose command is `True` by default, which should show the following output if you ran the above line:
+The verbose command is `True` by default, which should show the following output (if you ran the above command):

 ```
  ------------------------------